kostasb/reverse-proxy/README.md

 ansible-playbook playbook.yml --private-key=/path/to/reverse-proxy.pem -u username -i DOMAIN, --extra-vars "email=EMAIL"
 ```

-`DOMAIN` is the hostname of the web server as well as the CN that the certificate will be issued for. `EMAIL` is address to be associated with the certificate.
+`DOMAIN` is the hostname of the web server as well as the CN that the certificate will be issued for. `EMAIL` is the address to be associated with the certificate.

 ## Runtime State